 The I/O gateway server function may be combined with login or other service nodes for many configurations.
-If required, the I/O gateway server function can be an optional 1U, 2U or 3U stand-alone server within the ICE system.
-See Figure 3-7 on page 35 for a rear view example of the 3U service node.
+If required, the I/O gateway server function can be hosted on an optional 1U or 2U stand-alone server within the ICE X system.

 One or more I/O gateway nodes are supported per system, based on system size and functional requirement.
 The node may be separated from login and/or batch nodes to scale to large configurations.
 Users login or connect to submit jobs to the compute nodes.
 The node also acts as a gateway from InfiniBand to various types of storage, such as direct-attach, Fibre Channel, or NFS.